 Welcome to the GISB!

-Individual attention, bilingual instruction in small class sizes and innovative curricula often appear in the German educational landscape as mere intentions rather than a given practice.
-At the young German International School Boston, however, these concepts are put into action every day.
-Situated in Boston, the academic heart of New England, the GISB as a German Auslandschule has well-established itself and grown rapidly since it was founded twelve years ago.
+Individual attention, bilingual instruction in small class sizes, and innovative curricula often appear in the German educational landscape as mere intentions rather than as a given practice.
+At the German International School Boston, however, these concepts are put into action every day.
+Situated in Boston, the academic heart of New England, the GISB as a German Auslandschule has successfully established itself and has grown rapidly since it was founded in 2001.

-In the last six years, the number of students enrolled at the GISB has almost tripled.
+Over the course of the last six years, the number of students enrolled at the GISB has almost tripled.
 In the school year 2011 – 2012, a new Oberstufenzentrum, corresponding to American grades 11 and 12, was constructed and established to serve students on the university track.
-Students now have the opportunity to earn a Massachusetts High School Diploma and the German International Abitur (DIAP).
-With these two degrees, our students are well-equipped to attend any prestigious American or European university.
+Students now have the opportunity to earn both a Massachusetts High School Diploma and the German International Abitur (DIAP).
+With these two degrees, our students are equipped to attend any prestigious American or European university.

-The GISB caters to both, German-speaking parents who want their children to continue their German education, and also especially to American families and families with international backgrounds.
-The point is not to prescribe a one-size-fits-all program but to grant our students the chance for early acquisition of a 2nd language and to offer them guided support via a specifically tailored, competence-oriented curriculum.
+The GISB caters to both German-speaking parents who want their children to continue their German education, and also to American families and families with international backgrounds.
+The point is not to prescribe a one-size-fits-all program but to grant our students the chance for early acquisition of a 2nd language, and to offer them guided support via a specifically tailored competence-oriented curriculum.